wonko9/skynet/README.txt

 == Creating Skynet Jobs

-The main interface to Skynet is through Skynet::AsyncJob or Skynet::Job
+The main interface to Skynet is through Skynet::Job

-  job = Skynet::AsyncJob.new(options)
+  job = Skynet::Job.new(options)
-  job.run_master
+  job.run

 There are many options you can pass or change once you have a job object.
 See Skynet::Job for more info.